Krasner/edgesam-dyt/README.md

 Step 3: Freeze image encoder, distill DyT mask decoder \
 Step 4: Distill full model (image encoder + DyT mask decoder)

+Optional Step 5:
+Extend model for HQ segmentation leveraging ideas in HQ-SAM, namely exposing intermediate layers from the image encoder and adding fusion layers in the mask decoder.

 The goal is to create a fast and accurate general segmentation model for edge devices leveraging SAM.
 We encourage contributions to this effort.

 This codebase adapts the code in the EdgeSAM repo.

 ## Updates
+__2025-08-25__
+We find that the ONNX results _do not match_ the pytorch results.
+We fix this problem by extensively checking intermediate tensor values and restructuring various layers in the encoder and decoder (more problematic) into onnx-friendly operations.
+We also fix `_embed_points` in coreml.py that did not apply a padding token when no boxes are present/valid.

+We update the ONNX encoder/decoder checkpoints for STEP 4 and 5 (HQ).
+See `notebooks/predictor_example_onnx_compare.ipynb` for a more detailed comparison - we feed the image_embeddings (and interm_embeddings) to the pytorch prompt encoder/mask decoder which will produce correct results, but if the ONNX decoder is incorrectly converted, it will not match the pytorch results.

+Merging to main will require some work... (for now look at branch `dev/onnx`)

 __2025-07-12__

 We attempt to improve segmentation results with an **HQ** version of the model.
 Using the [datasets](https://huggingface.co/sam-hq-team/sam-hq-training/tree/main/data) listed in [sam-hq](https://github.com/SysCV/sam-hq) we distill the ViT-H HQ-SAM checkpoint.